DiegoBonelli/diegobonelli.github.io/_pages/about.md

 I am a Ph.D. candidate in Finance at the Norwegian School of Economics.
 My research interests are asset pricing, market microstructure, and financial intermediation.

-I will be joining the Banco de España as a Research Economist in the fall.
+I will be joining the  <titlecolor>Banco de España </titlecolor> as a Research Economist in the fall.

 <br>